HashaamMasood-97/DSC-ANDROID-DAY3/README.md

 steps:
 1. copy the image from your pc
-2. In the res folder, right click drawable and paste the pciture
+2. In the res folder, right click drawable and paste the picture
 3. Inside ImageView use backgroud attribute as shown below to import image
 4. set width and height accrodingly